 Office Hours: Monday through Thursday, 9:00am to 5:00pm

 The OPUS archives hold manuscripts, papers, images, media, and artifacts of scholars in the fields of depth psychology, archetypal psychology, mythological studies, the humanities and related fields.
 Currently the archival collections can be accessed in person by appointment only.
 We require at least two weeks notice and information on your topic in advance so that we may prepare for your visit.
 Email the archivist to schedule your research appointment.
 For more information on preparing for your visit and accessing the online database, see Research in the Archives.
 For tours and other information, contact the administrative office.

 OPUS continually pursues grant monies for acquisition, preservation and digitization funds for the collections.
 Current initiatives include establishing archival records in an online format and digitizing materials in order to expand public access to researchers and investigators worldwide.

 805.969.3626 ext.
 133

-Hours: The Campbell and Gimbutas Library is open by appointment and Saturdays 2:30-4:30 (no appointment necessary).
+Hours: The Campbell and Gimbutas Library is open Saturdays 2:30pm to 4:30pm or by appointment.

 Joseph Campbell’s library contains over 3,000 books covering the various fields of mythology, literature, art, philosophy and religion.
 A number of the volumes are rare and many of the books contain Campbell’s marginalia.